Blacksuite/Resume-website-template/README.md

 ('linkedin', 'https://www.linkedin.com/in/example', 'LinkedIn');
 ```

-5. Click "Run" to execute the SQL and create the tables and policies
+5. Click "Run" to execute the SQL and create the tables and policies.
+You should see a success message indicating that the queries were executed successfully.

+6. Set up authentication:
-6. Go to Authentication > Settings in your Supabase dashboard and set up the authentication providers you want to use (e.g., Email, Google, GitHub)
+   - Go to Authentication → Providers in your Supabase dashboard
+   - Enable Email/Password authentication
+   - If you want to add Google or GitHub authentication:
+     - For Google: Go to the Google Cloud Console, create a new project, enable the Google+ API, and create OAuth 2.0 credentials.
+Add these credentials to Supabase.
+     - For GitHub: Go to GitHub Developer Settings, create a new OAuth App, and add the client ID and secret to Supabase.

 ## Setting Up Your Local Environment

-1. In your Supabase project settings, find your project URL and anon key
+1. In your Supabase project settings, find your project URL and anon key:
+   - Go to Settings → API in your Supabase dashboard
+   - You'll find the Project URL and anon public API key here

 2. Open your project in VS Code:
    - Open VS Code
-   - Go to File > Open Folder
+   - Go to File → Open Folder
    - Select your `my-resume-website` folder

 3. Create a new file named `.env.local` in the root directory of your project